rom4in/BananaKit/README.md

 How to add to your project :

-🍌 Download the banana.usdz file and drag it into your Xcode project.
+🍌 Download the `banana.usdz` file and drag it into your Xcode project's main bundle.

 🍌 Add the Swift Package `https://github.com/rom4in/BananaKit/`

-🍌 add `import BananaKit` under `import SwiftUI`
+🍌 Add `import BananaKit` under `import SwiftUI`

 🍌 Use `BananaView()` as a SwiftUI View